Which city is cheaper, Norfolk or New Orleans?

 Norfolk gets a good bit of rain this time of year.
 It rains a lot this time of the year in New Orleans.
 New Orleans usually gets around the same amount of rain in July as Norfolk.
 New Orleans gets 5.9 inches (149 mm) of rain, while Norfolk receives 5.7 inches (145 mm) of rain this time of the year.

 The autumn attracts plenty of travelers to both New Orleans and Norfolk.
-Many visitors come to New Orleans in the autumn for the shopping scene and the music scene.
+Many visitors come to New Orleans in the autumn for the city's sights and attractions, the shopping scene, and the music scene.
+Also, most visitors come to Norfolk for the shopping scene during these months.

 In the autumn, New Orleans is a little warmer than Norfolk.
-Typically, the autumn temperatures in New Orleans in October are around 69°F (21°C), and Norfolk is about 62°F (16°C).
+Typically, the autumn temperatures in New Orleans in October average around 69°F (21°C), and Norfolk averages at about 62°F (16°C).

 People are often attracted to the plentiful sunshine in Norfolk this time of the year.
 In New Orleans, it's very sunny this time of the year.
 New Orleans usually receives more sunshine than Norfolk during autumn.
 New Orleans gets 240 hours of sunny skies, while Norfolk receives 211 hours of full sun in the autumn.